apache/airflow/docs/apache-airflow/core-concepts/auth-manager.rst

 Rest API
 ^^^^^^^^

-Auth managers may vend Rest API endpoints which will be included in the :doc:`/stable-rest-api-ref` by implementing the ``get_api_endpoints`` method.
+Auth managers may vend Rest API endpoints which will be included in the :doc:`/stable-rest-api-ref` by implementing the ``set_api_endpoints`` method.
 The endpoints can be used to manage resources such as users, groups, roles (if any) handled by your auth manager.
 Endpoints are only vended for the currently configured auth manager.

 Next Steps
 ^^^^^^^^^^